 This installation uses a low temperature thermostat in the bay.
-Adjust this thermostat to 40-50 degrees Fahrenheit.
+This thermostat is preset to 40 degrees Fahrenheit.
 This will prevent freezing of the water system.

 UPKEEP

 3.1 MAINTENANCE SCHEDULE

 MONTHLY

 Check the Aqua-Hot's 50/50 solution of water and antifreeze to ensure it is at the proper level.
 Do this by visually checking the coolant level in the Aqua-Hot's expansion tank.
 This should be checked only when the Aqua-Hot is HOT.
 Adding solution to the expansion tank when the heater is cold will result in solution overflow when the Aqua-Hot heats to normal operating temperatures.